loophp/nix-shell/README.md

 usually very responsive team and we will help you going through your pull request from the beginning to the end.

-For some reasons, if you can't contribute to the code and willing to help, sponsoring is a good, sound and safe way to show us some gratitude for the hours we invested in this package.
+For some reasons, if you can't contribute to the code and are willing to help, sponsoring is a good, sound, and safe way to show us some gratitude for the hours we invested in this package.